Table of Contents_

 When searching for the best standing desks, you must consider all areas that may affect your workstation, especially the floor.
-Having the proper floor is crucial to ensuring your standing desk experience is at its best.
+Having the proper floor is crucial to ensuring your standing desk experience is at its best, especially if your investment in a new standing desk is costly.
+You don’t want to be uncomfortable while using your new desk.
 This consideration is why we are comparing standing desks on carpet floors vs cement floors.
 And for those considering the shape of their standing desk’s top, you can look through our article that compares contoured vs rectangle standing desks.

 It’s easy to imagine how these two surfaces are visually different.
 Still, when it comes down to standing on them for long periods of time, there’s a lot to unpack.